 Hermosillo: Carl Knott (Seville, Spain) was with the assembly for two nights, giving ministry on a Biblical perspective on Calvinism and the parables of Matthew 13.

-San Luis Rio Colorado: Dan Harvey and other brethren from here visited the home of Blas and Dina in Ejido Lazaro Cardenas, a rural zone about ½ hour outside of San Luis, in April.
+San Luis Rio Colorado: Brethren from here visited the home of Blas and Dina in Ejido Lazaro Cardenas, a rural zone about ½ hour outside of San Luis, in April.
 Blas and Dina formed part of the assembly in Ejido Colima that has since ceased to exist, and have been attending meetings in San Luis for a few months, showing their desire to form part of the fellowship.